 Efficiency - Gas Mapping LiDAR helps clients make more efficient use of their ground crew resources.
 Rather than sending ground crews to survey entire swaths of service areas to hunt for leaks, they can be sent directly to the areas where emissions exist to mitigate the issue.
 The nature of aerial detection also allows utilities to scan a larger percentage of their service area faster than ground crews, creating a more efficient way to cover large or difficult-to-access areas than by foot or vehicle.

 Sensitivity - Gas Mapping LiDAR sensitively detects, pinpoints, and quantifies methane emissions.
-A recent study conducted by Carleton University found that Gas Mapping LiDAR was able to achieve 2.9 kg/hr (150 scfh) detection sensitivity, with 90% probability of detection in typical production basins.
-This level of sensitivity can be increased and calibrated for distribution clients based on their specific needs and methane reduction objectives.
-Controlled release studies we've performed indicate that with an unobstructed view, our detection sensitivity is 25 scfh (~0.5 kg/hr) with 95% probability of detection for our distribution clients.
+Gas Mapping LiDAR operates with a sensitivity of 3 kg/hr (161 scfh) detection sensitivity, with a 90% probability of detection in typical production basins.
+For distribution clients, we typically operate with a detection sensitivity of 26.8 scfh (~0.5 kg/hr) with >90% probability of detection with an unobstructed view.